hugoheziyang/CS433_project_1/README.md

 ---

 ## Requirements
-Numpy and Matplotlib external libraries required to run code.
+Numpy and Matplotlib external libraries are required to run code.
 To install them, run in command line:

 ```bash
 python -m venv .venv